EdDataScienceEES/tutorial-ChiantiRuan/index.md

 <center><img src="{{ site.baseurl }}/tutheaderbl.png" alt="Img"/></center>

-### Introduction of T-test and CHi-squared test in R
+### Introduction of T-test and Chi-squared test in R

 #### <a href="#section1"> 1.
 What are t-test and Chi-squared test, and why are they important?</a>